Extended play: Definition

 Twelve-inch EPs were similar, but generally had between three and five tracks and a length of over 12 minutes.
 Like seven-inch EPs, these were given titles.
 EP releases were also issued in cassette and 10-inch vinyl formats.
 With the advent of the compact disc (CD), more music was often included on "single" releases, with four or five tracks being common, and playing times of up to 25 minutes.
 These extended-length singles became known as maxi singles and while commensurate in length to an EP were distinguished by being designed to feature a single song, with the remaining songs considered B-sides, whereas an EP was designed not to feature a single song, instead resembling a mini album.

-EPs of original material regained popularity in the punk rock era, when they were commonly used for the release of new material, e.g. Buzzcocks' Spiral Scratch EP.
-These featured four-track seven-inch singles played at 33rpm, the most common understanding of the term EP.

-Beginning in the 1980s, many so-called "singles" have been sold in formats with more than two tracks.
-Because of this, the definition of an EP is not determined only by the number of tracks or the playing time; an EP is typically seen as four (or more) tracks of equal importance, as opposed to a four-track single with an obvious A-side and three B-sides.
+Following the introduction of CDs, music downloads, and music streaming to the market definitive distinctions between singles, EPs, and LPs have become elusive.

-In the United States, the Recording Industry Association of America, the organization that declares releases "gold" or "platinum" based on numbers of sales, defines an EP as containing three to five songs or under 30 minutes.
-On the other hand, The Recording Academy's rules for Grammy Awards state that any release with five or more different songs and a running time of over 15 minutes is considered an album, with no mention of EPs.
+In the United States, the Recording Industry Association of America defines an EP as a release under 30 minutes containing three to five songs for the purposes of certification.
+Conversely, The Recording Academy's rules for the Grammy Awards state that any release with five or more different songs and a running time of over 15 minutes is considered an album, with no mention of EPs.

-In the United Kingdom, any record with more than four distinct tracks or with a playing time of more than 25 minutes is classified as an album for sales-chart purposes.
+In the United Kingdom, an EP can appear either on the album or the single chart.
+The Official Chart Company classifies any record with more than four tracks (not counting alternative versions of featured songs, if present) or with a playing time of more than 25 minutes as an album for sales-chart purposes.
 If priced as a single, they will not qualify for the main album chart but can appear in the separate Budget Albums chart.

 An intermediate format between EPs and full-length LPs is the mini-LP, which was a common album format in the 1980s.
 These generally contained 20–30 minutes of music and about seven tracks.

-In underground dance music, vinyl EPs have been a longstanding medium for releasing new material, e.g. Fourteenth Century Sky by The Dust Brothers.